High Wycombe: Facilities and places of interest

 There are two shopping centres: the Eden Centre which spreads from the High Street under the Abbey Way flyover to the south of the A40; and the Chilterns Centre, which is located between Queen's Square and Frogmoor to the north.

 The High Street (pedestrianised in the early 1990s) has a number of 18th and 19th century buildings, and ends at the colonnaded Guildhall that was built in 1757 by Henry Keene, funded by the Earl of Shelburne, and renovated in 1859.
 The small octagonal-shaped Cornmarket opposite, known locally as the Pepper Pot, was rebuilt to designs by Robert Adam in 1761.
 The large parish church of All Saints was founded in 1086, enlarged in the 18th century and extensively restored in 1889.
 There is a large, well equipped theatre, the Wycombe Swan, which hosts many acts and shows before or after their appearance in the West End.

-In March 2008, a new development of the town centre was completed.
+In April 2008, a new development of the town centre was completed.
 This included the demolition and movement of the bus station and the brand new Eden Shopping Centre, with 107 shops, new restaurants, a large bowling alley and cinema and new housing.
 The old Octagon shopping centre was connected to the new development.
 The complex, one of the largest in the country, is seen as a major milestone in the regeneration of the town.

-There are out-of-town retail outlets in the suburbs of Cressex (including John Lewis, Asda and TGI Fridays), Loudwater (including Tesco, Dunelm and Homebase), and Wycombe Marsh, where there is a small retail park of shops and restaurants including Hobbycraft, PC World, Pets at Home, and M&S Simply Food.
-Desborough Road provides a secondary shopping area with more independent traders and a number of takeaways.

 To the east of the town centre is the extensive Rye park (and river) and dyke.
 The park had an outdoor swimming pool, which closed in 2009.
 The pool has now reopened together with a new gym and has been renamed as the Rye Lido.
 The River Wye winds through the green space, which is particularly attractive during the summer.
 Wycombe's yearly "Asian Mela" takes place on the Rye.
 There is a museum on Priory Avenue in the town centre situated on its own grounds and including a Norman castle mound.
 The theme of the museum is the history of Wycombe, with the main focus being the chair industry.